fractalkitty/eleventy-base-blog/content/blog/001_getting_started/firstpost.md

 - 3.2 miles walk
 - Strength
 - Coffee with a friend
-- Banjo - reviewing repetoire
+- Banjo - reviewing repertoire
 - A scrabble game lost by 1 point
 - yoga

 ## Reading
-- "to be taught if fortunate" by Becky Chambers
+- "To Be Taught if Fortunate" by Becky Chambers